SvenSrc/deadlock-website/README.md

 You can freely use it, if needed.

 ## How to start
 It uses Node JS and you can start the App with "npm start".
+But maybe you need to type in "npm upgrade" first and then you can start it.

 It then starts the app itself and a Proxyserver.
 The Proxyserver is needed because of CORS as it received Data from an API.

 It was tested on the Firefox Browser